NISP-GmbH/SLURM/README.md

 - Can use an already installed MySQL/MariaDB server
 - Can install MariaDB
 - Change the SLURM version via environment variable
+- Support for cgroups/v2 to Ubuntu 22.04+ and Red Hat 9 based distributions

 ## How to customize the SLURM version